oracle/python-oracledb/doc/src/user_guide/initialization.rst

 Oracle Client libraries are used.
 Both modes have comprehensive functionality supporting the Python Database API v2.0 Specification.

+Most applications can use python-oracledb Thin mode.
+The common reasons to use Thick mode are:

+- Your Oracle Database is version 11, or older
+- Your database connections require :ref:`Native Network Encryption (NNE) or checksumming <nne>`
+- You desire to use :ref:`Application Continuity (AC) or Transparent Application Continuity (TAC) <appcont>`

 All connections in an application use the same mode.
 See :ref:`vsessconinfo` to verify which mode is in use.